 Derrick Adams, Jonathan Anderson, Anna Freeman Bentley, Díaz-Lewis, Makoto Fujimura, Sam Gilliam, Alastair Gordon, Barry Krammes, Steven and William Ladd, Meg Lipke, Mary Obering, Elias Sime, Linnéa Spransy, Ash Thayer, Merrill Wagner, Kehinde Wiley, and Andrea Zittel

-Irvine, CA: The Ahmanson Gallery is pleased to introduce the upcoming exhibition InterFace: Art and Community in the Ahmanson Collection, on view from September 5, 2020—May 1, 2021.
+Irvine, CA: The Ahmanson Gallery is pleased to introduce the upcoming exhibition InterFace: Art and Community in the Ahmanson Collection, on view from September 5, 2020—November 6, 2021.
 Curated by New York art advisor John Silvis, the exhibition introduces nineteen contemporary artists from three continents that illustrate the importance of community in artistic practice and the potential of art to catalyze social change.